Byxis/IG3-WebProjectFPS/README.en.md

 ## 🤖 AI Usage

 ### 🛠️ AI Assistance Tools
-In the context of this academic project, several artificial intelligence tools were utilized to optimize the development process:
+In the context of this academic project, artificial intelligence tools were utilized to optimize the development process:

+- **Claude (Anthropic)**: Primary development and documentation assistant
-- **Le Chat (Mistral AI)**: Technical assistance and problem solving
+- **Le Chat (Mistral AI)**: Light technical assistance when needed
-- **ChatGPT (OpenAI)**: Code generation and optimization
-- **Claude (Anthropic)**: Code improvement and documentation

 ### 🎯 Specific Applications
 - **Preliminary code generation**: Rapid prototyping with manual review and adaptation